 In the center photo, you can see the small shaft going crosswise of the main shaft with the 2 pith balls on each end.
 Many repair stations will not replace these pith balls as for most fishermen they will never be missed unless you are very experienced fisherperson.

-On these old reels the shaft bearings are just bronze bushings, if you would like a smoother casting reel, just replace these bushings with ball bearings.
+On these old reels the shaft bearings are just bronze bushings, if you would like a smoother casting reel, just replace these bushings with the proper ball bearings.

 This information and breakdown is basically the same for all of the Abu Garcia Ambassadeur reels, with slight exceptions depending on the model.